 In the conclusion of this thesis, I take Pamela into the nineteenth century to see what aspects of the heroine’s character fascinated later audiences.
 I also discuss the importance of my interdisciplinary approach in creating a comprehensive picture of visual and verbal culture in the eighteenth-century and introduce several texts that still need to be incorporated into our body of Richardson research.
 My combination of methodologies, particularly the combining of art history, book history, and literary criticism is unusual in a British PhD, but is essential to understanding Pamela.

-CHAPTER TWOII
+CHAPTER TWO

 THE BEAUTIFUL AND THE SHAMMED: SHAM, SPURIOUS AND ABRIDGED RESPONSES TO RICHARDSON’S PAMELA